Iraqi forces kill dozens of protesters, deploy military to stem unrest | DW | 28.11.2019

 The death toll rose throughout Thursday as Iraqi authorities continued its bloody crackdown on anti-government protesters.
 Thousands have been wounded and hundreds killed in nearly two months of demonstrations.

-Iraqi security forces shot dead 40 protesters and wounded many more during clashes across the country on Thursday, in the latest bloody crackdown, during nearly two months of anti-government protests.
+Iraqi security forces shot dead 40 protesters and wounded many more during widespread clashes across the country on Thursday, in the latest bloody crackdown during nearly two months of anti-government protests.

-Security forces fired on protesters blocking two bridges in Nasiriyah, in the country's south, killing 25 protesters.
+Security forces fired on protesters blocking two bridges in Nasiriyah, in the country's southern Dhi Qar province, killing 25 protesters.
 It came just days after protesters set fire to two government buildings and the home of a lawmaker in the city.

 In the capital, Baghdad, security forces shot dead four protesters and wounded a further 22 when protesters attempted to cross the important Ahrar bridge.